brettinternet/brettinternet.github.io/content/boundary/_index.md

    the public API.
 They should also spend less time figuring out where code lives.
-1. **Parallel Development**: Teams can shape themselves around business domains and can work independently on different boundaries without merge conflicts.
+1. **Parallel Development**: Teams can shape themselves around business domains and work independently on different boundaries without merge conflicts.
 1. **Clearer Testing Strategy**: Each boundary can be thoroughly tested in isolation, with integration tests covering the interactions between boundaries.